- Application Instructions

 In support of that mission, GEC staff will evaluate the personal learning plan you write below.

-While we reserve the right to deny admission or approval based on inappropriate answers, the purpose of this exercise is not to screen out applicants; rather, it is to ensure you have selected a program appropriate for your goals and have thoughtfully considered how you will work toward those goals.
+The purpose of these questions is to ensure you have selected a program appropriate for your goals and have thoughtfully considered how you will work toward those goals.

 - Write well.
 Be concise, employ proper grammar and spelling, and consider the services of the Elon Writing Center before submitting your written work.